rajkumarpatel2602/embedded_linux_bbb_AM355x_soc/README.md

 ## How to boot BBB
 - Insert SD card in BBB
-- Connect board to host sytem using serial debug wires // USB to UART converter for debug log or via Mini USB cabel (P4 connector)
+- Connect board to host sytem using serial debug wires.
+USB to UART converter for debug log or via Mini USB cabel (P4 connector)
 - Open minicom in terminal, give power to board (it tries to boot from emmc), put board in power-down mode by longpress s3(all LEDs off), press and hold boot button s2(for SD card boot), gently press and release power button s3, and release boot button s2.

 ## U-boot